Preferences comprise a series of miscellaneous options that are applied across your application. They can be used to set up your own way of working.

 High Precision tablet input—Check the option to take advantage of high precision input in the latest tablets.

-Enable Radial Controller support—Check the option to use Surface Studio's Surface Dial (or equivalent radial device).
+Enable Dial support—Check the option to use Surface Studio's Surface Dial (or equivalent radial device).

 Choose if the canvas can be rotated using a Trackpad or not.

 Touch for gestures only—When enabled, only your connected tablet pen can use tools on the canvas but you can still use gestures.
 Useful for preventing accidental tool use when interacting with the canvas.
 When disabled, you have full touch control plus gestures, with or without a tablet pen.

 Move Tool Aspect Constrain—controls the default constraining behavior when resizing objects using the Move Tool.
 Select from the pop-up menu.

 Create Text with Blend Gamma—controls the default blend gamma applied to text on creation.

 Nudge Distance—sets the nudge amount by which an object is moved when using the arrow keys.
 Select measurement units from the pop-up menu.